Ultrasound of the uterus and ovaries – assessment of the gynaecological organs

 The patient is required to have a full bladder for a pelvic ultrasound.
 The bladder will be emptied if it is necessary to carry out a transvaginal examination.
 You will need a referral letter from a GP with an Irish Medical Council (IMC) number.
 The referral letter needs to be dated within 6 months of the scan being carried out.

 What to expect from a pelvic ultrasound?

 Ultrasound gel is placed on the patient’s abdomen and the organs are scanned with an ultrasound probe.
 The organs of interest are examined and multiple images of them are taken for analysis by a consultant radiologist.
-The results of the scan will be sent to the patient’s referring doctor within 48 hours of the examination being carried out.
+We aim to have the report delivered to your GP within 2 business days following your scan.
 In cases where are transvaginal scan is carried out, the patient is asked to empty her bladder.
 The transvaginal probe is covered with a sheath and is inserted into the vagina of the patient to obtain images of the uterus and ovaries.
 This should take no longer than 5 minutes to perform.

 How long does a pelvic ultrasound examination last?